verdaux/BookNotes/Phrases/Impressors 11.md

 - [ ] What's been the best part of your week so far?
 - [ ] Don't hate me ...  it turns me on.
 - [ ] Sometimes, it feels so much better to know I'm perishable in a universe that really don't give a piss about how much I own.
+- [ ] I'm expecting a giant pain in my ass.